Busan International Film Festival: CGV Award

+CGV Award(CGV상) was newly created in 2011 in collaboration with CJ CGV to shed new light on the Korean Cinema Today - Vision section.
+The winner will receive a cash prize of KRW 10,000,000 sponsored by CJ CGV.

 KBS Independent Film Award

+The KBS Independent Film Award(KBS독립영화상) is given to support Korean independent films.
+One Korean film will be selected among Korean Cinema Today - Vision and New Currents section to receive KRW 10,000,000.
+This cash prize is sponsored by Korean Broadcasting System.

 CGK Award

 The CGK Award(CGK촬영상), sponsored by Cinematographers Guild of Korea, is given to one Korean film from either New Currents or Korean Cinema Today - Vision section.
-The winner’s cinematographer will be granted KRW 5,000,000 (approx. USD 4,300).
+The winner's cinematographer will be granted KRW 5,000,000.